 More about the context

 Citizenship has become yet another area of exclusion, especially for youngsters with fewer opportunities.
-And as highlighted in the recent past, the lack of social inclusion among youth has tragic consequences: the low turnout of young people in elections, experienced at both the EU and national levels, has for instance played a key role in the Brexit referendum outcome.
+As highlighted recently, the lack of social inclusion among youth has tragic consequences: the low turnout of young people in elections, experienced at both the EU and national levels, has for instance played a key role in the Brexit referendum outcome.

-Active citizenship, Political awareness, and Social inclusion are closely intertwined issues in the field of youth: as shown by European data, the older a youngster is when leaving education, the more likely he is to be active in politics and the civil society as a whole.
-And what goes for educational inequalities is also valid for geographical disparities, ethnical background or other exclusion factors.
+Active citizenship, Political awareness, and Social inclusion are closely intertwined issues in the field of youth: as shown by European data, the older a youngster is when leaving education, the more likely they are to be active in politics and the civil society as a whole.
+What goes for educational inequalities is also valid for geographical disparities, ethnic background or other exclusion factors.

 While these issues can only be tackled altogether, youngsters with fewer opportunities are still underrepresented in initiatives promoting political participation and political awareness.
 In that context, working toward the inclusion of youth in all its diversity appears more urgent than ever.